Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-reliability-english.rst

 - to do so, each of them retrieves references (PID) of all local actors (from the corresponding local time manager), local simulation agents and local probes; then each of these instances is requested to serialise itself

-- such a serialisation involves transforming its current state, notably replacing PID (that are transient) by higher-level, reproducible identifiers (the conversion being performed by a distributed instance tracking service); for that, the underlying data-structure of each attribute value (ex: nested records in lists of tuples containing in some positions PID) is discovered at runtime, and recursively traversed and translated with much help from nested higher-order functions and closures; it results finally into a compact, binary representation of the state of each instance
+- such a serialisation involves transforming its current state, notably replacing PID (that are transient) by higher-level, reproducible identifiers (the conversion being performed by a distributed instance tracking service); for that, the underlying data-structure of each attribute value (e.g. nested records in lists of tuples containing in some positions PID) is discovered at runtime, and recursively traversed and translated with much help from nested higher-order functions and closures; it results finally into a compact, binary representation of the state of each instance

 - on each node (thus, in a distributed way), these serialisations are driven by worker processes (i.e. in parallel, to take also advantage of all local cores), and the resulting serialised content is sent to a local writer process (in charge of writing the serialisation file), tailored not to be a bottleneck; reciprocally, the deserialisation is based on as many parallel processes (for reading, recreating and relinking instances) as there are serialisation files to read locally